dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 * Bob will know that none of the fields were modified after being signed by the Alice (that would change the hash, and the signature would become invalid if that happened).
 * Bob will know that the squeak was created after a certain time (given by the embedded block hash and block height).
 * Bob will know if the squeak is a reply to another squeak (given by the embedded reply hash field).
+* Bob will know that the squeak was encrypted using a scalar that corresponds to a certain elliptic curve point.
+Any lightning invoice that matches the payment point is guaranteed to decrypt the content will unlock the content upon settlement.

 However, if Bob does not have the corresponding secret key: